-Native Lazy Tabs is a free browser extension for Google Chrome that speeds up the loading of the web browser by using lazy loading.
+Native Lazy Tabs is a free browser extension for Google Chrome that speeds up the loading of the web browser by using lazy loading when it starts.

 You may have noticed that Chrome's startup performance lacks severely if Google Chrome is configured to load the previous browsing session on start.